gpanda70/data-engineering-experiments/spark/README.md

 * Wide Transformations: Transformations where input data from multiple partitions may be combined to produce each output partition.
 This means they require a shuffle, which involves disk I/O, network I/O, and serialization/deserialization of the data.

 **Action:** Operations like save, show, and count.
-Once an action is invoked, Spark will take transformations to create an optimized
+Once an action is invoked, Spark will evaluate the lineage of transformations that were lazily stored.
-Directed Acyclic Graph (DAG).
-This DAG is then divided into multiple Jobs, Stages, and Tasks.
-The code is executed accordingly, with the result either being returned to the Driver or written to disk.

 **Logical Plan:** Each transformation builds upon a logical plan, a tree of logical operations and high level abstraction of what the user wants to do.
 After the plan is constructed the catalyst optimizer creates logical optimized plan